You are here

 The University of British Columbia, Canada

-This project will link and extend several models to create a framework for full-chain assessment of transportation systems and impacts of traffic-related air pollution on population health in the San Francisco Bay Area.
-The investigators will evaluate impacts of three policy scenarios — federal/California long-term transportation electrification, telecommuting impact from COVID-19, and a community-led scenario — on ambient air pollution and associated mortality and morbidity outcomes, including environmental justice disparities.
+This project will link and extend several models to create a framework for full-chain assessment of transportation systems and impacts of traffic-related air pollution (TRAP) on population health in the San Francisco Bay Area.
+The investigators will evaluate impacts of three policy scenarios — federal/California long-term transportation electrification, telecommuting impact from COVID-19, and a community-led scenario — on exposure to TRAP and associated mortality and morbidity outcomes, including environmental justice disparities.

 Status: